In this tutorial I want to talk about the pros and cons of queueing or buffering messages on an MQTT network.

 I want to start by discussing points of connection failure and the affects of failure by using the reference diagram below:

-In the above configuration we have sensors connecting to a local MQTT broker and a Gateway responsible for sending MQTT data to the cloud for storage/processing.
+In the above configuration we have sensors connecting to a local MQTT broker and a Gateway/router responsible for sending MQTT data to the cloud for storage/processing.

 If we look at the diagram then you can see three points of connection failure as well as three points of equipment failure (sensor,broker,gateway).

-In this tutorial we will focus on connection failure.
+In this tutorial we will focus on connection failures.

 Detecting a Network Failure